Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia: Odds, spread, over/under and other Vegas lines - September 2

-Nissan Stadium in Nashville, Tennessee is the setting for the No. 12 Tennessee Volunteers' (0-0) matchup against the Virginia Cavaliers (0-0) on September 2, 2023, starting at 12:00 PM ET, airing on ABC.
+Nissan Stadium in Nashville, Tennessee will play host to the No. 12 Tennessee Volunteers (0-0) and the Virginia Cavaliers (0-0) on September 2, 2023, starting at 12:00 PM ET, airing on ABC.
 The Volunteers are a 28-point favorite in the matchup.
-The over/under for the outing is 56.5 points.
+An over/under of 56.5 points has been set for the contest.

 In this article, you can see odds and spreads for the Tennessee vs. Virginia matchup across multiple sportsbooks.